 One of the main research themes of the Sedimentary Basins Research Group is the study of spontaneous seepage of deep fluids, including hydrocarbons and connate waters.
-Cold seepage frequently involves the emission of methane gas, a relevant player for greenhouse which dynamics must be understood in greater detail.
+Cold seepage frequently involves the emission of methane gas, which dynamics must be understood in greater detail.
 The seafloor sediments host enormous volumes of methane that can be sequestered by gas hydrates and/or escape through natural gas leakage.
 Cold seeps have also an incredible impact on the submarine ecosystems, supporting chemosynthesis-based benthic organisms, and on the geological evolution of the surrounding areas.

 We use a multidisciplinary and integrated approach to resolve the genesis and evolution of features associated with cold seepage, such as methane-derived carbonates and mud volcanoes.
 We explore the significance of cold seeps, for example:

-- It appears evident that we need to know more about the processes that controlled the methane release in the geological past.
-Without knowing these processes more in detail, predictions for the future will always suffer a higher degree of uncertainty.
+- It is evident that we need to know more about the processes that controlled the methane release in the geological past.
+Without knowing these processes more in detail, predictions for the future will always suffer a higher uncertainty.

 - The occurrence of methane in surficial sediments generates a rough seafloor topography in the form of mounds/highs or depressions.
 We can identify the genesis of these morphologies in a combination of diagenetic alteration of the sediments, erosion, and expansion or destabilization of the seafloor.

 Methane-Derived Authigenic Carbonates

 Methane-derived authigenic carbonates are one of the main byproducts of methane flow in the near-seafloor subsurface.
-We investigate their role as record of past and present methane emission.
+We investigate their role as a record of past and present methane emission.

 Despite the understanding of methane-derived carbonates increased in the last decade, various topics remain poorly solved.
 Important questions that need better answers are, for example: how we can best interpret the significance of isotopes to relate migrating fluids with authigenic carbonates?
 What is the relative contribution of marine water versus deep connate water during the carbonates precipitation?
 Which are the biogeochemical signatures recorded in the carbonates that can provide accurate information on the fluids migration mechanisms in different lithologies?